26th – 28th March, Canberra Region (additional info 4th March)

 It is beyond any doubt that this will be a long-term process and we can start now!

 Day one: TRUTH-TELLING AND DEEP LISTENING

 First People and new-Australians will find a respectful space for grief and sorrow, space to acknowledge the truth that this loss and anguish did not end with the end of a massacre, but continues to this day.
 A space in which non- indigenous people can and will find a place for their sorrow and shame, especially if their families participated in atrocities and find a way to grieve.

 Day two: RECOGNISING THE ON-GOING EFFECTS

 The massacres lead to stolen country, loss of connection, culture, language, sacred sites and stolen children.

 The environmental destruction of this continent is a direct consequence of the rightful custodians no longer being able to care for country, the Mother of all life, in the right way.
 The first day of the first massacre was the first day of the destruction of this continent.

 Day three: RESTORATIVE JUSTICE = RESTORING CUSTODIANSHIP

-The third day, we will move focus on restorative justice and what role we can play in bringing this about.
-Restorative justice must include self- determination and autonomy made possible by economic justice for the First People of this country.
-It must address education, health, suicide prevention (especially in consideration of young First People of this country) in forms or ways acceptable and appropriate to culture/s.
-This justice must be built on restoring custodianship of country and restoring powers of decision-making to the rightful custodians.
+We will focus on restorative justice and how, together, we can create lasting change.
+Restorative justice includes self- determination and autonomy and economic justice for the First People of this country.
+It addresses education, health, suicide prevention (especially in consideration of young) in ways appropriate to culture/s.
+This justice is built on restoring custodianship of country and restoring powers of decision-making to the rightful custodians.

 Excerpt from ‘In Search of the Great Song’ (82 minutes / April, 2016), a documentary exploring the song at the heart of all life.
 This segment features Lewis Walker, traditional leader of the Bundjalung tribe of Southeast Australia, together with Angaangaq Angakkorsuaq, shaman elder from Greenland.